Blessing the waterspirits

 In 1989, I began my research on the Black Hawk War in Utah.
 I wanted to know the Native Americans' side of the story.
 There is no way I could have anticipated what that question would lead me to.

-Returning to my interviewee's comment suggesting I was assuming the role of 'spokesperson' for the Native people.
-I may have given that impression, but it was unintentional.
+Returning to my interviewee's comment suggesting I was assuming the role of 'spokesperson' for the Native people. or I may have given that impression, but it was unintentional.
 It was just the opposite.
 The years I spent learning from Native Americans forever changed my life in a good way.
 They saved me from my own worst enemy - myself.
 How can I not share that?
 How can I not love them?
 Loving them, how can I not feel compassion for all they have suffered?

 Note: Phillip has been researching the Black Hawk War since 1989.
 He has lived with Native communities across North and South America.
 Phillip was recognized by the Utah State Division of Indian Affairs and the state of Utah with the prestigious Indigenous Day Award.